Advisement for the major is available from the Secondary and Physical Education Department

 Physical Education, B.S.
 Curriculum Guide (Suggested 4-Year Plan of Study)

 The Bachelor of Science in physical education teacher education is a professional preparation program that prepares physical education teachers for K-12 teaching.
 This teacher preparation program provides students with the pedagogical and content knowledge necessary to teach in the public and private sector.
-The physical education major is an accredited program through the Society of Health and Physical Education and the National Council for Accreditation of Teacher Education (NCATE).
+The physical education major is accredited through the Council for the Accreditation of Educator Preparation (CAEP).
 This program includes a General Education experience, a theoretical core of foundation courses, and a professional semester clinical experience in the fall of the senior year followed by a professional semester, half in an elementary school and the other half in a middle or high school.
 Physical education majors are exempt from the General Education requirement of FTWL 106 - Lifelong Fitness and Wellness by earning a minimum grade of C in PHED 175 .

 Candidates who successfully complete the physical education major are eligible to apply for Maryland State Department of Education certification in physical education, grades K-12.

 Complete a minimum of 56 hours in the physical eduction program with an overall GPA of 2.50 or higher (including transfer courses that apply to the major).
 Any courses older than seven years are subject to review for acceptance toward fulfilling degree requirements.

 Complete a minimum of 30 observation hours in approved field experience placement.

 Show satisfactory results on Praxis Core, SAT or ACT examinations as defined by the Maryland State Department of Education (see education advisor regarding passing scores) OR have a minimum cumulative SU GPA of 3.0.*